Johannes Aavik

-Education and career
+Early life and education

-Aavik studied history at the University of Tartu and the University of Nezin in 1905.
-He was a member of the Young Estonia movement and obtained a Doctorate in Romance languages at the University of Helsinki in 1910.
-Aavik taught Estonian and French at Tartu University between 1926 and 1933.
-In 1934 he was appointed by the Estonian Ministry of Education as Chief Inspector of Secondary Schools, a position he held until 1940.
-He fled Soviet occupation in 1944 and lived in Stockholm for the remainder of his life.
+Aavik was born at the Nurga farm in Randvere, Saaremaa, in the Governorate of Livonia of the Russian Empire (now Estonia).
+He studied history at the University of Tartu and the University of Nezin in 1905.
+He was a member of the Young Estonia movement and obtained a doctorate degree in Romance languages at the University of Helsinki in 1910.
+Aavik taught Estonian and French at the University of Tartu from 1926 to 1933.
+In 1934, he was appointed by the Estonian Ministry of Education as Chief Inspector of Secondary Schools, a position he held until 1940.
+He fled from Estonia to escape from the Soviet invasion in 1944, became a refugee in Sweden, and lived in Stockholm for the remainder of his life.